nginxinc/ansible-role-nginx/README.md

             weight: 1
             health_check: max_fails=1 fail_timeout=10s

-# Enable creating dynamic templated NGINX Stream configuration files.
+# Enable creating dynamic templated NGINX stream configuration files.
 # Defaults will not produce a valid configuration.
 Instead they are meant to showcase
 # the options available for templating.
 Each key represents a new configuration file.
 nginx_stream_template_enable: false